williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 [Authentication Transaction Object](#authentication-transaction-model) with the current [state](#transaction-state) for the authentication transaction.

-`401 Unauthorized` status code is returned for requests with invalid credentials or locked out accounts
+`401 Unauthorized` status code is returned for requests with invalid credentials or locked out accounts.

 ~~~http
 HTTP/1.1 401 Unauthorized